Drinks firms AG Barr, Britvic aim to keep merger alive

 The CC's investigation is expected to take six months.
 The companies said that if clearance were obtained they would reconsider the terms of the merger at that time.

-Shares in Britvic, which makes and sells PepsiCo Inc's (PEP.N) brands in the UK and Ireland, were down 8 percent to 386.45 pence at 6:04 a.m.
-ET, with smaller rival and Irn-Bru maker Barr down 2.2 percent to 506 pence.
+Shares in Britvic, which makes and sells PepsiCo Inc's (PEP.N) brands in the UK and Ireland, were down 8 percent to 386.45 pence at 1104 GMT, with smaller rival and Irn-Bru maker Barr down 2.2 percent to 506 pence.

 (Reporting by Neil Maidment.
 Editing by Jane Merriman)